parallelworks/weather-forecast-demo/README.md

 Demonstration of weather forecast model running in the cloud.

 1. containers - how to build and use the Docker and Singularity containers used in this demo.
-2. run - workflow for running the demo
+2. workflow - workflow orchestration files/docs for running the demo via PW
 3. vis - visualization tools to postprocess demo output

 An alternative to using containers is to directly install